-For project administrators only
+For workspace administrators only

 You create an LDM in the LDM Modeler.
 To do so, perform the following steps: